SRON-ESG/HyperGas/doc/source/install.rst

 Miniforge is the quickest way to install HyperGas dependencies:

-1. Install Miniforge from `here <https://conda-forge.org/download/>`_.

-2. Create the environment using ``mamba`` (the fast package manager for ``conda``):
+1. Create the environment using ``mamba`` (the fast package manager for ``conda``):
    You can create a fresh environment and install HyperGas in a single step by running:

     .. code-block:: bash

         $ mamba create -c conda-forge -n hypergas_env python hypergas

-3. After the environment is created, make sure to activate it so that any future Python or conda commands use the correct setup:
+2. After the environment is created, make sure to activate it so that any future Python or conda commands use the correct setup:

     .. code-block:: bash